Rare Bleeding Disorders

 Warnings and Precautions

-Hypersensitivity reactions, including anaphylaxis, may occur.
+• Hypersensitivity Reactions: Allergic-type hypersensitivity reactions, including anaphylaxis, have occurred with Rebinyn®.
 Signs may include angioedema, chest tightness, difficulty breathing, wheezing, urticaria, and itching.
-Discontinue Rebinyn® if allergic or anaphylactic type reactions occur and initiate appropriate treatment.
+Discontinue Rebinyn® if allergic- or anaphylactic-type reactions occur and initiate appropriate treatment.

 Indications and Usage

-Rebinyn®, Coagulation Factor IX (Recombinant), GlycoPEGylated, is a recombinant DNA derived coagulation Factor IX concentrate indicated for use in adults and children with hemophilia B for on demand treatment and control of bleeding episodes and perioperative management of bleeding.
+Rebinyn®, Coagulation Factor IX (Recombinant), GlycoPEGylated, is a recombinant DNA derived coagulation Factor IX concentrate indicated for use in adults and children with hemophilia B (congenital Factor IX deficiency) for on demand treatment and control of bleeding episodes, perioperative management of bleeding, and routine prophylaxis to reduce the frequency of bleeding episodes.

-Limitations of Use: Rebinyn® is not indicated for routine prophylaxis or for immune tolerance induction in patients with hemophilia B.
+Limitations of Use: Rebinyn® is not indicated for immune tolerance induction in patients with hemophilia B.

 Important Safety Information